Congregational Church of Ludlow: Description and history

 The United Church of Ludlow is located on the south side of Ludlow village, in a densely built residential area, at the northwest corner of Pleasant and Elm Streets.
 It is a 2 1/2-story wood-frame structure, with a slate roof, shingled exterior, and mortared fieldstone foundation.
 It is basically rectangular, with a slightly projecting cross gable on the long sides giving it a cross shape.
-A circular tower at the southeast corner of the cross rises to an colonnaded open belfry, topped by a bellcast shingled roof.
+A circular tower at the southeast corner of the cross rises to a colonnaded open belfry, topped by a bellcast shingled roof.
 The main entrance faces Pleasant Street, recessed in an opening flanked in antis by Tuscan columns.
 The interior of the church retains many original features.

 The First Congregational Church of Ludlow was organized in 1806, and first met in private homes.
 Its first meeting house was built the following year, and was replaced by a second in 1839.
 This church, its third sanctuary, was built in 1891–92 to a design by New York City architect Edward T. Hapgood.
 It is believed to be the only full expression of the Shingle style in religious architecture in the state, other examples either including features from earlier styles (the Queen Anne and Stick styles) or later periods (the Colonial Revival).
 The cost of the design work was donated by Donald Heald, a noted advocate of fire-resistant construction; it is thus unusual that a wood-frame building (originally with a roof of wooden shingles) was proposed.
 The congregation merged in 1930 with the local Methodist congregation to form the United Church of Ludlow, which now owns and maintains the property.